Religious Coalition for Reproductive Choice: Activities

 RCRC give spiritual guidance to women seeking abortions; doctors, doulas, and other health care professionals; other clergy; and reproductive rights activists.
 They advocate for laws that expand access to reproductive care.

-In 2012, the Ohio RCR successfully opposed two bills in the state legislature that would have defunded Planned Parenthood and instituted a heartbeat bill.
+In 2012, the Ohio RCRC successfully opposed two bills in the state legislature that would have defunded Planned Parenthood and instituted a heartbeat bill.
 The executive director of the Ohio RCRC at the time, Cathy Levy, said part of their success was due to RCRC "coordinat[ing] clergy to testify in opposition" to the bills.

 RCRC members bless abortion clinics.
 In the late 2010s, RCRC members in Texas blessed several Whole Woman's Health clinics, a plaintiff in Supreme Court cases Whole Woman's Health v.
 Hellerstedt and Whole Woman's Health v.
 Jackson.

 In 2021, Kentucky RCRC paid $12,000 for religious, pro-abortion digital billboards in Louisville, Nicholasville, and Paducah, Kentucky.
 They raised over $8,000 towards the advertisements through a fundraising campaign on GoFundMe.
 The wording of the advertisements drew critiques from religious anti-abortion groups.

 In response to the 2021 Texas Heartbeat Act, the New Mexico RCRC financially assisted women who traveled from Texas to New Mexico to receive abortions.

 National Black Church Initiative

 In the late 1990s, Carlton W. Veazey became the president and CEO of RCRC.
 During first few years of his leadership, he created the National Black Church Initiative within RCRC.
 He and other members of the initiative founded the National Black Religious Summit on Sexuality.
-The first summit was held on June 12-13, 1997 at Howard University.
+The first summit was held on June 12–13, 1997, at Howard University.
 Over 250 people attended and events included worship services, workshops, and keynote speeches.
 Calvin O. Butts, Henry Foster, Kelly Brown Douglas, and Walter Fauntroy spoke at the summit.

 In 2000, RCRC and the NBCI launched a seminary project in order to educate Black clergy on issues of sexuality, reproductive choice, HIV prevention, and teenagers and sex.